HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 The Bloodhound is a Hyperactive and Large Dog

-Their size is of a Bloodhound is amazing compared to other hound breeds.
+The size of a Bloodhound is amazing compared to other hound breeds.
 They can reach one hundred and thirty pounds for a male and one hundred pounds for a female.

 Drooling is a Trait of the Bloodhound